 The quarry consists of the Chalky Boulder Clay, formed during glaciation, in which the glaciers scrapped the land and brought many rocks from the north.
 The boulder clay contains many Kimmeridge Clay rocks, some Oolite rocks and chalk.

-Gisleham Quarry although disused, is now a dumping site for building waste.
-Although the area with boulder clay is away from the area now being used, you have to walk through the area where large vehicles make it a possible danger.
+Although disused, Gisleham Quarry is now a dumping site for building waste.
+Although the area with boulder clay is away from the area now being used for this purpose, you have to walk through an area where large moving vehicles are present.

 The best fossils are collected on the surface, which have been washed from the clay.
 A knife is handy to remove these, but you don’t need any other tools.
 Remember to take something to put your fossils in.

 This quarry is currently a dumping ground for building waste, so please make sure you ask before entering.
 You can however access on Sundays when vehicles are not allow and a footpath runs through the site.

 It is important to follow our ‘Code of Conduct’ when collecting fossils or visiting any site.
 Please also read our ‘Terms and Conditions‘